product-os/transformer-worker/docs/05-secrets.md

 Both kinds of secrets are encrypted and decrypted in the same way.
 The difference is only in which contracts you place them in where in your input manifest the Transformer will receive the decrypted value.

+## How to encrypt secrets

+See [here](https://github.com/product-os/transformer-worker/tree/master/pki) to learn how to encrypt a secret before adding it to your contracts.

 ## Setting a repo-level secret

 In your `balena.yml` the key `data.$transformer.encryptedSecrets` may contain an object with keys (or sub-objects) which are encrypted.
 E.g.

 ```yml
 data:
   $transformer: